FREE SHIPPING on orders over $75 International: over $250

 Posted by Boyka Mihaylova on

-Today we'll discuss how tea can aid digestion – the way it has been doing for nearly five millenniums ago.
-People all over Asia have used Pu-erh tea from ancient times as a medicine for bad or insufficient digestion and precious addition to their daily menu.
-To this day, some western pharmacies still sell Pu-erh as a "slimming tea" that helps to lose weight.
+Today, we'll discuss how tea has traditionally been used to aid digestion, according to a legend that dates back nearly five millennia.
+People all over Asia have used Pu-erh tea since ancient times as a medicine for poor or insufficient digestion and as a precious addition to their daily menus.
+To this day, some Western retailers still market Pu-erh as a "slimming tea" that helps to lose weight.
 On the other side of the globe, Kombucha is a traditional-turned-modern remedy for effectively supporting the digestive system's work.
-Let's explore their benefits from the past to nowadays – and marvel at the result of their collaboration!
+Let's explore their benefits from the past to the present and marvel at the results of their collaboration!

-While we cannot claim that chewing the raw leaves is the same as drinking Pu-erh, it's probably the first testimony of tea's healing and restorative properties for human digestion.
+While we cannot claim that chewing raw leaves is the same as drinking Pu-erh, it's probably the earliest evidence of tea's healing and restorative properties for human digestion.

 Doctors in Traditional Chinese Medicine have used Pu-erh as a medicine for ages.
 Here is the description of Pu-erh from the famous "Supplement to the Compendium of Materia Medica", written by Zhao Xuemin during the reign of the Qing dynasty: